 If an ADRIC designation holder has failed to maintain membership and/or his or her designation (due to hardship, neglect or a temporarily hold on their practice) and would like to be reinstated, the following policy will apply:

-If the lapse period is three years or less, the applicant may be reinstated to their former designated status upon meeting the criteria.
+If the lapse period is three years or less, the applicant may be reinstated to their former designated status upon meeting the criteria below.

 The applicant must:

-- Submit a CEE report for the lapsed period (if no points were accumulated, an agreement to accumulate at least 2 points per month until year end and remit a report with next renewal;
+- Submit a CEE report for the lapsed period (if no points were accumulated, an agreement to accumulate at least 2 points per month until year end and remit a report by the end of the year;

 - Surrender to ADRIC the previously issued Designation certificate (which will be replaced with a new certificate);